How to Register a Limited Partnership in Ontario

 • Residential Address(es) of General Partner(s)

 Note that information pertaining to general partners, name change, and/or renewal must be signed by all general partners or power of attorney.
-In the event of multiple general partners, the applicant registering for a limited partnership must provide the number of general partners and attach their schedules.
+In the event of a joint venture with multiple general partners, the applicant registering for a limited partnership must provide the number of general partners and attach their schedules.

 Similarly, in completing the section on limited partners, general partners in an Ontario limited partnership must record details on all limited partners and their registered office in Ontario.
 If the limited partner is outside Ontario, then records should be maintained by an attorney representative within the province.

-If you wish to operate a secondary business name under the limited partnership, you will also need to complete Form 5 in order to register the “operating as” business name.
+If you wish to operate a secondary business name under the limited partnership, you will also need to complete a Form 5298E Register a Business Name for a LP, previously known as a Form 5, in order to register the “operating as” name for your business entity.

 Note that completing the change of name form will require you to consult Service Ontario’s records of pre-existing registrations to confirm your business name is not in use.
 We recommend completing a business name search by conducting a NUANS preliminary search in which most businesses across Canada including registered, incorporated and trademarked business names can be viewed for any confusion or conflict.